 Göran Boll, who founded MediYoga Institute, saw potential in a form of yoga based on kundalini yoga.
 Kundalini yoga is a very old, original yoga from of yoga northern India and Tibet.
 He , developed this into a therapeutic form of yoga used by the Swedish health care system.
 In 1997, Karolinska Institutet (world renowned medical university in Sweden) initiated a scientific medical study into the therapeutic use of yoga in Sweden.

-It is a soft, engaging form of yoga.
-The exercises are performed slowly and controlled with a lot of focus on breathing and relaxation.
-You can sit on your yoga mat on the floor or do the exercises on a chair.
+MediYoga is a soft, engaging form of yoga.
+The exercises are performed slowly and controlled with a focus on breathing and relaxation.
+Exercises can be performed on a yoga mat on the floor or seated on a chair.

 The core purpose of MediYoga is to achieve better increased physical, mental and emotional balance.
 MediYoga has preventive qualities and aids rehabilitation.

 Several studies have shown that the practice of MediYoga is beneficial for people with high blood pressure, asthma, stress, heart, back and/or sleep problems as it has a deep impact on body and mind.
 To become a certified MediYoga instructor includes the study of the foundations of medical knowledge.